joowani/kq/docs/callback.rst

 Callback
 --------

-KQ allows you to assign a callback function to workers.
-The callback function is invoked every time a message is processed.
-It must take the following positional arguments:
+KQ lets you set a callback function to workers.
+The callback function is invoked each time a message is processed.
+It must accept the following positional arguments:

 * **status** (str): Job status.
 Possible values are: